An Exploratory Study on Machine Learning Model Stores: RQ1: What kind of information elements do model stores provide?

 \begin{itemize}

-\item \texttt{User manuals} are missing in both app stores, whereas \texttt{language} is missing in all model stores.
-Apps are products targeted towards the general population, and hence come with a rich GUI.
-Furthermore, most of these apps provide in-app tutorials when users initially launch them.
-In contrast, models generally do not come with a GUI but instead correspond to APIs or components that require programming in order to integrate them into an application.
-Hence, models only require user manuals, in the form of annotated scripts.

 \item The \texttt{Demo} element only exists in ModelDepot and is missing in all other model stores and app stores.
-Such demos are much easier to provide for models, since those are meant to be deployed in a container or a server, while mobile apps are meant to be downloaded on mobile devices and hence are harder to disable after the demo expires.
+Compared to mobile apps, which are meant to be downloaded on mobile devices and hence are harder to disable after the expiry of the demo, it is much easier to support model demos as models are meant to be deployed in a container/server.

-\item Although ML products require access to various computing resources (e.g., images/videos/audio), the list of required services (\texttt{permission}) and the \texttt{age rating} of models are not explicitly documented.
+\item Although ML products require access to various computing resources (e.g., images/videos/audio), \texttt{permission}, the list of required computing services (e.g., microphone) or data (e.g., calendar), of models are not explicitly documented.
 The former can be derived through trial-and-error, or by skimming through the annotated scripts.
-The content of some of the ML products might not be suitable for certain users.
+The content of some of the ML products might not be suitable for certain users (a.k.a., \texttt{age} or \texttt{language}).
 For example, one model in Wolfram is about determining whether an image contains pornographic content.

 \end{itemize}